Skip to content

 • Tip: Use freshly boiled water to draw out bold flavor and full-bodied aroma.

-Herbal and Rooibos Teas (like Herbal Seasons or Autumn Fruit & Flowers)
+🌺 Herbal & Rooibos Teas (Herbal Seasons, Autumn Fruit & Flowers)

 • Temperature: 212°F (100°C)